‘Hot spots’, or acute moist dermatitis, frequently affects dogs and can drive an animal crazy, not to mention its owner.

-These areas of itchy dermatitis (see example in the photo) can drive an animal (and its owner) crazy from the scratching they cause.
+These areas of itchy dermatitis (as seen in the photo) can be difficult to control and drive an animal (and its owner) crazy from scratching.
 Our dog, a Shetland collie, developed a number of them on his back and abdomen (like the lesions in the photo) and abdomen, so I Googled for an answer to the problem.

 One dog owner suggested the following: